sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ```
 $ shairport-sync -vu --statistics
 ```
-The user doesn't need to be privileged, but should be a member of the `nqptp` group for access to the `nqptp` service, and it should also be a member of the `audio` group for access to the `alsa` subsystem.
+The user doesn't need to be privileged, but should be a member of the `audio` group for access to the `alsa` subsystem.

 ### Using Shairport Sync ###

-The Shairport Sync AirPlay service should appear on the network with a service name made from the machine's hostname with the first letter capitalised, e.g. hostname `ubuntu` gives a service name `Ububntu`.
+The Shairport Sync AirPlay service should appear on the network with a service name made from the machine's hostname with the first letter capitalised, e.g. hostname `ubuntu` gives a service name `Ubuntu`.
 You can change the service name in the configuration file.

 Connect and enjoy...